vildeka/Bioinformatics_diary/index.md

+# *Saturday 3.03.2018*
+On Thursday I dident have time to do anything because I spendt the whole day moving all my belongings to the new place.
+Luckely I moved only like three blocks up the street, coz as it turns out I have a lot of stuff.
+Me and Max did most of the hauling.
+I nicked a trolley from Ica Lappis, which was super helpull.
+However I forgott my spatula so, I guess I have to go back for it.
+Im not giving that away.
 # *Friday 2.03.2018*
 Its been a while since I have made an entry. the reason for this is because of the article presentation and me moving.
 Wednesday I spent the whole day reading my article and trying to dechipher the equations explaning PesAA.
 It took a while but I belive I understand at least half of the equation, which im choosing to be enough to present the paper.
 Then from 15:00 I listened to the presentations of the other students in my group.
 By the time we was finnished it was almost 19:00.
 So in effect my only progress on my project that day was one line of code:
 `str_topo = "".join(topology)`